4d/docs/docs/Views/views.md

 ## Using views

-Once views are created, you can use the View Editor to:
+Once views are created, you can use the View palette to:

 *	Add object to views,
 *	Move objects from one view to another,